Monthly weather averages & travel planning

 Updated: March 2026

 February is a fair time to visit Rome (4/10).
-With 8 daily sunshine hours and only 9 rain days, this month delivers genuinely reliable outdoor conditions, ranking it 9th sunniest of the year in Rome.
+Average highs of 19°C and 3 sunshine hours daily make conditions workable, though not exceptional.
 February suits travellers visiting for indoor culture, food, and architecture rather than outdoor activities.
-Pack accordingly for 9 potential rain days.
-March offers a similar profile at lower hotel rates if dates are flexible.
+Pack accordingly for 5 potential rain days.
+January offers a similar profile at lower hotel rates if dates are flexible.
 The main practical note: Rome's popular sites are busiest between 10am and 3pm regardless of season.
 Arriving at opening time or after 4pm makes a significant difference to the experience.
 Planning tips: most accommodation categories have availability, and last-minute deals are common.
 The quieter streets and shorter queues can make this a genuinely enjoyable time to visit for the right type of traveller.
 Budget-conscious visitors will find the best value of the year in this period.

 Rome's February weather is shaped by atmospheric forces that make the data more than just numbers.
-The 12°C average high reflects persistent high-latitude air masses that hold temperatures below the seasonal average for the region.
-As a result, 8 daily sunshine hours are recorded on average, and rainfall of 72mm is distributed across approximately 9 days because precipitation events tend to be frequent but short-lived.
+The 19°C average high reflects a transitional pressure pattern where mid-latitude westerlies alternately bring mild maritime air and cooler polar intrusions.
+As a result, 3 daily sunshine hours are recorded on average, and rainfall of 62mm is distributed across approximately 5 days because precipitation events tend to be brief and infrequent.

 Avg High